 This is a collaborated project with Olympus Taiwan.

-Fanning had studied Interior Design and hosted an interior studio in Taipei, Taiwan.
-Currently lives in Munich, Germany and works as a freelance photographer.
-Moreover, Fanning is a regular feature columnist in Chinese online magazines Vogue Taiwan, WOMANY and 10/10 HOPE.
+Fanning Tseng is the editor of Yes!
+Please Enjoy which was founded in 2012.
+Having lived in different cities and experienced different cultures, Fanning focuses on the connection between Europe and Asia.
+She is now working as a professional photographer and a full-time blogger.
+Moreover, Fanning is a regular feature columnist in several Chinese online magazines such as Vogue Taiwan, WOMANY and 10/10 HOPE.
 Get better informed by subscribing the Newsletter; moreover, let’s stay connected on Instagram and Facebook.